Information you need to live a happy, worry-free retirement!

 When you get a grip on this confusing Medicare coverage gap, you can plan ahead and make decisions that could save you money.
 Check out our infographic and Q-and-A from Ryan Vlasin, our on-staff pharmacist and pharmacy director.

 What is the donut hole?

-Medicare Part D Prescription Drug coverage has four phases — the deductible phase (in which you pay the full drug cost until you hit your deductible), the initial coverage phase (in which cost-sharing begins), the coverage gap or “donut hole” (in which your plan does not pay), and the catastrophic phase (in which your costs drop dramatically after you’ve paid a certain amount).
+Medicare Part D Prescription Drug coverage has four phases — the deductible phase (in which you pay the full drug cost until you hit your deductible), the initial coverage phase (in which cost-sharing begins), the coverage gap or “donut hole” (in which you pay more than the insurance plan pays until you hit a certain amount), and the catastrophic phase (in which your costs drop dramatically after you’ve paid a certain amount).
 You hit the donut hole when the medication costs shared by you and your plan have reached an amount set by the government.
 This amount changes every year, but for 2018 it is $3,750.
 Once you hit that amount, you move from cost-sharing to paying for your prescriptions on your own again.
 You pay a discounted price for brand-name and generic drugs until your out-of-pocket spending hits a catastrophic amount ($5,000 in 2018.)

 When did the donut hole start and why?